Exercise Biology The Science of Exercise and Nutrition

 Forward head posture due to muscle imbalances can be corrected by

-• Stretching the tight pectoral muscles
+• Stretching the tight chest muscles

 • Strengthening the weak back muscles.